College Planning Calendar

 -

 Sign up for any college admissions planning or financial aid workshops your school offers.
-Have a parent attend, if you can, or take notes and review with them.
+Have a parent attend, if they can, or take notes and review with them.

 -